kaievns/the-log/posts/lead/four-types-of-work.md

 If we walk into any modern manufacturing facility, this idea that operational efficiency is the key is accepted as universal truth.
 In software engineering though we're still look at the "quality, speed, cost" triangle and believe that we have to pick two.
-That is not true, because better quality improves speed, and the two of them together improve costs and throughput".
+And that is simply not true, because better quality improves speed, and the two of them together improve costs and throughput".

 To put it in even simpler terms, there is no really product vs. everything else division. _All useful work_ is essentially product work.
-It's either about making the product or building a system to _make more product_.
+It's either about building the product itself, or it's about building a system to _make more product_.
 And the last one should always be a priority because it makes more impact on the bottom line than the product development itself.

 And that is as good of a work prioritisation guidance as you will get in a
 while: